christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Göbekli Tepe and the Tas Tepeler sites of Anatolia were not temples.
 They were Dragon King administrative centers—the first known "satrapy headquarters".
 The builders were G2a Neolithic farmers working under the direction of R1a/R1b elite who had already mastered astronomical and architectural knowledge.
 The T-shaped pillars depict serpents, foxes, and vultures—the Dragon King bestiary.
 The central motif is the serpent, the symbol of the Asii.

+The name Göbekli Tepe is Turkish for "Potbelly Hill".
+But the older, substrate name for the region is Tas Tepeler (Stone Hills).
+The root Tas is a direct cognate of the Scythian As (Lord).

+Göbekli Tepe predates Sumer and Egypt by over 5,000 years.
+It is the origin point of the Asii network.

 **c.
 7000–5000 BCE: The Proto-Indo-European Homeland**

 The Kurgan culture (Proto-Indo-Europeans) crystallizes on the Pontic-Caspian Steppe.
 The Dnieper-Donets culture (c.
 5000–4200 BCE) shows the first signs of horse domestication—the key technology of the Dragon Kings.
 The concept of the "Asa-caste" —the Lord-people—crystallizes in the steppe, encoded in the Tocharian self-designation Ārśi (Arshi), which the Greeks will later render as Asii.